robustness-gym/summvis/README.md

 --processed_dataset_path data/try:cnn_dailymail_1000.validation \
 --try_it
 ```
-This may take a few minutes.
+This will take between 10 seconds and several minutes depending on whether you've previously loaded CNN/DailyMail from
+the Datasets library.

 ### 3. Run SummVis
 Finally, we're ready to run the Streamlit app.
 Once the app loads, make sure it's pointing to the right `File` at the top